-FINDINGS: This application and process are consistent with provisions in Section 4.137.
-Fill is not required as part of the awning installation and the project does not involve the installation of parking in the front yard (Sections 4.138 and 4.141).
+FINDINGS: This application and process are consistent with provisions in Section 4.137 which describe the submittal requirements.
+Fill is not required as part of the change in use and the project does not involve the installation of parking in the front yard (Sections 4.138 and 4.141).
 Finally, the proposal does not involve the removal, pruning or replanting of trees (Section 4.142).

 C. Section 4.150 identifies the purpose of the design review process, while Section 4.151 lists applicable definitions.
-Section 4.152 identifies when a design review is required.
+Section 4.152 shows when a design review is required.

-FINDINGS: This application is consistent with provisions in Section 4.150.
-The definitions are applicable to the design review process but do not by themselves establish design criteria (Section 4.151).
-Finally, as previously noted, a design review is required as the proposed awning requires a building permit (Section 4.152).
+FINDINGS: This application is consistent with provisions in Section 4.150 as the application and process seek to determine whether the proposal maintains the unique characteristics of the community.
+However, this is not an issue as the change in use does not alter the building's exterior.
+The definitions apply to the design review process but do not establish design criteria (Section 4.151).
+Finally, as previously noted, a design review is needed as a building permit is required to change the use of the second floor (Section 4.152).

 - D. Section 4.153 outlines the review procedures.
-For the purpose of this Section, a pre-application conference occurred and the applicant submitted the required material.
-Further, the City mailed notice to area property owners in compliance with provisions in this Section. - E. Section 4.154 outlines the purpose behind the design review criteria.
+For this Section, a pre-application conference occurred, and the applicant submitted the required material.
+The City mailed notice to area property owners in compliance with applicable provisions. - E. Section 4.154 outlines the purpose behind the design review criteria.
 This Section states "(T)he design review criteria are intended to provide a frame of reference for the applicant in the development of site, building and landscape plans and to provide the city with a means of reviewing proposed plans.
-These criteria are not intended to be inflexible requirements nor are they intended to discourage creativity or innovation.
+These criteria are not intended to be inflexible requirements, nor are they intended to discourage creativity or innovation.
 The criteria do not intend to specify a particular architectural style."
-Further: "(T)he Design Review Board is not authorized to approve projects which do not adhere to specific development standards provided by this ordinance (e.g. building height or setbacks.) - F. Section 4.155 contains the specific decision criteria; each item is reviewed below: - 1.
+Further: "(T)he Design Review Board is not authorized to approve projects which do not adhere to specific development standards provided by this ordinance (e.g., building height or setbacks.)" - F. Section 4.155 contains the specific decision criteria; each item is reviewed below: - 1.
 In terms of setback from street or sidewalk, the design creates a visually interesting and compatible relationship between the proposed structure and the surrounding area.